fa993/coding-plat/README.md

 - [x] Viewing questions available to both roles
 - [x] **Mail the participants their own submissions**
 - [x] **Frontend to demo the core features**
+- [x] JWT whitelist for more secure token management

 See the [open issues](https://github.com/fa993/coding-plat/issues) for a full list of proposed features (and known issues).